jrief/django-formset/docs/source/conditionals.rst

 Sometimes it doesn't make sense to render all fields of a form.
 Consider for instance a questionnaire of a radiologist, who wants to know if the patient is pregnant.
 If that patient is a male, he might even be offended by that question.
-The most user friendly solution to this is to hide or disable such a field.
+The most user-friendly solution to this is to hide or disable such a field.

-**django-formset** offers three conditionals:
+For this purpose **django-formset** offers three conditionals:

 * ``show-if="condition"``: The field or fieldset is only shown if the condition evaluates to true.
 * ``hide-if="condition"``: The field or fieldset is only shown if the condition evaluates to false.